 But it was on land -- through military action and diplomacy -- that the U.S. won the war with the Barbary States.
 Using tactics similar to those of the Green Berets today, a contingent of American Marines landed in Tripoli (which gave rise to the first line in the Marines' anthem) and identified groups in opposition to the pasha.
 These opposition groups were amassed into an insurgency that threatened the pasha's throne.
 As a result, Tripoli agreed to a treaty ending the war in 1805 [source: Gawalt].

-The Second Barbary War (1815), under President James Monroe's term, was more ham-fisted than the first.
+The Second Barbary War (1815), under President James Madison's term, was more ham-fisted than the first.
 In this war, U.S. vessels bombarded Tunis and Algiers, captured prisoners and demanded treaties that freed the U.S. from both Barbary threat and extorted tribute [source: The New American].
 The Second Barbary War lasted less than a year, and following its show of naval strength, the U.S. discontinued paying tribute to the Barbary States.
 This caused a ripple effect among the European nations.
 Within the next decades, the coast of North Africa and the Barbary rulers fell to European imperialism [source: Encyclopedia Britannica].

 For more information on pirates and other related topics, visit the next page.

 - Fremont-Barnes, Gregory.
 "The wars of the Barbary pirates."
 Osprey Publishing.
 2006. http://books.google.com/books?id=fQJI5cX-klYC&pg=PA39&lpg=PA39&dq=estimated+money+taken+by+barbary+pirates&source=web&ots=iCB88y6laX&sig=O5_wW0LVRBdICppYzYRWSMFBTnM&hl=en#PPA37,M1